Dr. John D. Spilker

 Please Visit My Website:

-John D. Spilker received a Bachelor of Arts degree in Music with an emphasis in Music Theory from Brigham Young University and Master of Music and Doctor of Philosophy degrees in Musicology from The Florida State University.
+John D. Spilker received a Bachelor of Arts degree in Music with emphases in Music Theory and Choral Conducting from Brigham Young University and Master of Music and Doctor of Philosophy degrees in Musicology from The Florida State University.
 Prior to his arrival at NWU, he taught undergraduate and graduate courses in music history, research methods, and world music at Oklahoma State University and undergraduate courses in music history, analysis of music literature, and music appreciation at The Florida State University.

 Dr. Spilker’s research focuses on American music and twentieth-century avant-garde art music.
 Through archival research and musical analysis his dissertation documents Henry Cowell’s contribution to the development and dissemination of dissonant counterpoint through his composing, teaching, and written publications.
 By contrast, the research for his master’s thesis traces the repertoire of musical works based on the biblical texts of King David’s laments for Absalom and Jonathan; these pieces date from the ninth through the twenty-first centuries.